Frontiers Planet Prize

 The capitalized terms used in these Award Conditions shall have the meaning defined below:

-1.1 “Award” means any monies awarded to the Main Recipient by the Foundation as part of the Frontiers Planet Prize and as detailed in the Award Summary.
+1.1 “Award” means any monies awarded to the Main Recipient by the Frontiers Research Foundation as part of the Frontiers Planet Prize and Award Summary.

-1.2 “Award Agreement” means the agreement consisting of the Award Summary (for the Main Recipient), respectively of the Co-Recipient Form (for any Co-Recipient) and of these Award Conditions
+1.2 “Award Agreement” means the agreement consisting set of the Award Summary (respectively for any Co-Recipient, of the Co-Recipient Form), the Preliminary Research Plan and these Award Conditions.

 1.3 “Award Conditions” means these Frontiers Planet Prize Award Conditions

-1.4 “Award Summary” means the summary attached to the award letter sent by the Foundation to the Main Recipient providing the details of the Award.
+1.4 “Award Summary” means the summary attached to the Award letter providing the details of the Award.

-1.5 “Co-Recipient” means any institution with which the Main Recipient has agreed to share the Award, as specified in a signed Co-Recipient Form
+1.5 “Co-Recipient” means any Institution with whom the Main Recipient has agreed to share the Award, as designated in any signed Co-Recipient Form.

-1.7 “Foundation” means Frontiers Research Foundation, a Swiss law foundation registered under no. CHE-113.160.145 and having its address at C/O Frontiers Media SA, Avenue du Tribunal-Fédéral 34, 1005 Lausanne, Switzerland
+1.6 “Foundation” means Frontiers Research Foundation, a Swiss law foundation registered under no. CHE-113.160.145 and having its address at Avenue du Tribunal-Fédéral 34, 1005 Lausanne, Switzerland.

-1.10 “Principal Investigator/Lead Scientist” means the lead researcher who applied for the Frontiers Planet Prize on behalf of the research team responsible for the research project defined in the Award Summary, or any other senior member of the research team as indicated in the Award Summary
+1.11 “Principal Investigator/Lead Scientist” means the lead researcher who applied for the Frontiers Planet Prize on behalf of the research team responsible for the research project defined in the Award Summary, or any other senior member of the research team as indicated in the Award Summary.

-1.12 “Recipient” means each of the Main Recipient and, if applicable, any Co-Recipient(s)
+1.12 “Recipient” means the Main Recipient and, if applicable any Co-Recipient.

-2.1 The Award Agreement forms a contractually binding agreement between each Recipient and the Foundation.
+2.1 The Award Agreement forms a contractually binding agreement between the Recipient and the Foundation.

-2.2 Recipients are responsible to inform Participants of all requirements applicable to them pursuant to the Award Agreement and must take reasonable steps to ensure the compliance of all Participants with these requirements.
+2.2 The Recipient is responsible to inform Participants of all requirements applicable to them pursuant to the Award Agreement and shall take all reasonable steps to ensure the compliance of all Participants with these requirements.

 2. Award Agreement

-3.2 Recipients shall document and account for the use of the Award as necessary to demonstrate that it was solely used for the Purpose.
+3.2 The Recipient is required to document and account for the use of the Award as necessary to demonstrate that it was solely used for the Purpose.

 3. Purpose

-4.1 Each Recipient shall ensure that the Award is strictly earmarked for use in relation to the Purpose and is accounted and managed separately from other funds used to finance the Recipient’s other activities that are unrelated to the Purpose.
+4.1 To ensure compliance with these Award Conditions and allow traceability and transparent reporting, the Award shall be strictly earmarked for use in relation to the Purpose and shall be accounted and managed by the Recipient independently from any other funds used by the Recipient to finance its other administrative or project activities.

-4.3 If the Principal Investigator/Lead Scientist of the research group having received the Award transfers to another institution, the Main Recipient shall, in good faith and upon agreement with the Foundation, ensure that any remaining Award money follows the Principal Investigator/Lead Scientist to such new institution, so that the Award continues to be used for the Purpose.
-In such case, the new institution of the Principal Investigator/Lead Scientist will become a Co-Recipient and the process described in Section 5 will apply.
+4.4 In the event that the Principal Investigator/Lead Scientist or the research group having received the Award transfers to another institution, the Recipient shall, in good faith and upon agreement with the Foundation, ensure that any remaining Award money follows the Principal Investigator/Lead Scientist to the new institution.
+This is to ensure that the Award money continues to be utilized for the Purpose.

 4. Use of funds

-5.1 In cases where senior contributors to the awarded research are based at other institutions, the Main Recipient must work collegially with these researchers in using the Award amount for any research conducted at such other institution.
-In this context, if another institution should benefit from the Award, as a Co-Recipient, the Main Recipient undertakes to communicate without delay and in writing to the Foundation:
+5.1 In cases where senior contributors to the awarded research are based at other institutions, the Main Recipient must work collegially with these researchers in using the Award amount for the fulfilment of the Purpose through research conducted at such other institution.
+In this context, if another institution should benefit from the Award, as a Co-Recipient, the Recipient undertakes to communicate without delay and in writing to the Foundation:

-e) any further information as reasonably required by the Foundation to ensure the compliance with the Award Agreement.
+e) any further information as reasonably required by the Foundation.

-5.2 In case the Foundation agrees with the Main Recipient sharing the Award with the proposed Co-Recipient, the Co-Recipient shall complete and sign a Co-Recipient Form, using the model form provided by the Foundation.
-No money forming part of the Award can be transferred by the Main Recipient to the Co-Recipient before the Foundation acknowledges receipt of the completed and signed Co-Recipient Form.
+5.2 If the Foundation agrees with the Main Recipient sharing the Award with the proposed Co-Recipient, the Recipient shall cause the Co-Recipient to sign a Co-Recipient Form and provide the signed copy to the Foundation before any part of the Award is transferred to the Co-Recipient.

 5. Sharing of the Award

-6.2 To achieve the objectives set forth in Section 6.1, the Main Recipient shall provide reports to the Foundation indicating the use of the Award each year on 31 May.
-This report shall include all relevant information about the activities undertaken for the Purpose by the Principal Investigator/Lead Scientist and any other Participants, since the payment of the Award or since the last report.
+6.1 The Main Recipient shall provide reports to the Foundation detailing the use of the Award each year on 30 September.
+The report shall include all relevant information about the activities undertaken for the Purpose by the Principal Investigator/Lead Scientist and any other Participant, since the payment of the Award or the last report provided, as well as the planned activities for the remainder of the duration of the Agreement.
+The Recipient agrees to complete or amend the reports to reflect the Foundation’s feedback if requested.

-6.3 Upon achieving the Purpose or upon use of all the funds granted under the Award, the Main Recipient shall provide the Foundation with a final and consolidated report of the activities carried out with the Award and the outcome of such activities.
+6.2 Upon achieving the Purpose or upon use of all the funds granted under the Award, the Recipient shall provide the Foundation with a final report of the activities carried out with the Award, including an assessment of the social and environmental impact of such activities.

-6.5 Recipients agree to provide any additional information or document requested by the Foundation as reasonably necessary for the Foundation to verify the respect of the conditions included in this Award Agreement.
+6.4 The Recipient agrees to provide any additional information or document requested by the Foundation as reasonably necessary for the Foundation to verify the respect by the Recipient or any Co-Recipient of the conditions included in this Award Agreement.

-6.6 The Foundation reserves its rights to consult the budget and/or the accounts of any Recipient relating to the use of the Award.
+6.5 The Foundation reserves its rights to consult the budget and/or the accounts of the Recipient or any Co-Recipient relating to the use of the Award.

 6. Reporting

-7.1 Recipients shall ensure that all their activities in relation to the Purpose are carried out in accordance with the requirements arising from the Award Agreement, as well as in compliance with all applicable:
+7.1 The Recipient shall ensure that all its activities in relation to the Purpose are carried out in accordance with the requirements arising from the Award Agreement, as well as in compliance with all relevant:

 a) laws, regulations and codes of practice, including but not limited to those relating to health and safety, data protection, modern slavery, safeguarding, anti-bribery, tax evasion and relevant export regulations and financial sanctions laws; and